epsil/readinglist/README.md

 Edit `list.txt` in a text editor and add or remove book entries.

-Then open `index.html` to view the result.
+Open `index.html` to view the result.

 ### Configuration